lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ### Synchronous Fatal Errors

-These errors can only happen when a key manager transaction is invoked and receives malformed transaction results that are not logically possible.
+These errors can only happen when a key manager operation is invoked and receives malformed operation results that are not logically possible.
-At the end of the transaction, key manager reports whether there was an error in {{< regref FAULT_STATUS >}} and continuously sends fatal alerts .
+At the end of the operation, key manager reports whether there was an error in {{< regref FAULT_STATUS >}} and continuously sends fatal alerts .

-* {{< regref ERR_CODE.KMAC_OP >}} KMAC reports a transaction error, this is not possible given current definitions.
-* {{< regref ERR_CODE.KMAC_OUT >}} KMAC returns all 0's or all 1's as a result, this is not possible given current definitions.

 Note, these errors are synchronous from the perspective of the key manager, but they may be asynchronous from the perspective of another module.